Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 **Requirements** follow the rules below:

 - parent requirements are never shown
-- if columns is anything other than status, then requirements with statuses of either rejected or obsolete will not show
+- requirements with a status of either rejected or obsolete will only show if you are on the "Product Backlog" and columns is set to status
-- it does not matter what type the requirement has

 **Incidents** follow the rules below: